 No kitchen should be without a Dutch oven.
-It’s the secret weapon of home cooks everywhere to create tasty single pot meals for their families.
-Known for their unique shape, their heavy domed lids lock in moisture during the cooking process.
+It’s the secret weapon of home cooks everywhere to create tasty single-pot meals for their families.
+Known for its unique shape, a Dutch oven has a heavy domed lid that locks in moisture during the cooking process.
 This marriage of form and function means that meals prepared in a Dutch oven are always tender, juicy and full of flavor.

 - 4 bone-in, skin-on chicken thighs (about 1-1/2 pounds)

 - 3/4 teaspoon salt, divided

 - 1/4 teaspoon plus 1/8 teaspoon pepper, divided

 - 1 pound red potatoes (about 4 medium), cut into 1/2-inch cubes

 - 1 medium onion, chopped

 - 3 garlic cloves, minced